Prestige Consumer Healthcare (NYSE:PBH) Releases FY 2024 Earnings Guidance

-Prestige Consumer Healthcare (NYSE:PBH – Get Free Report) issued an update on its FY 2024 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of 4.330-4.330 for the period, compared to the consensus estimate of 4.320.
+Prestige Consumer Healthcare (NYSE:PBH – Get Free Report) updated its FY 2024 earnings guidance on Thursday.
+The company provided earnings per share guidance of 4.330-4.330 for the period, compared to the consensus earnings per share estimate of 4.320.
 The company issued revenue guidance of $1.1 billion-$1.1 billion, compared to the consensus revenue estimate of $1.1 billion.

+A number of equities research analysts have recently commented on PBH shares.
+Royal Bank of Canada cut their target price on Prestige Consumer Healthcare from $110.00 to $103.00 and set a sector perform rating on the stock in a research note on Wednesday, November 15th.
+StockNews.com raised Prestige Consumer Healthcare from a hold rating to a buy rating in a research note on Saturday.
+Finally, BMO Capital Markets cut their target price on Prestige Consumer Healthcare from $124.00 to $117.00 and set an outperform rating on the stock in a research note on Wednesday, November 15th.
+One equities research analyst has rated the stock with a hold rating and three have issued a buy rating to the company.
+According to MarketBeat, the company currently has an average rating of Moderate Buy and a consensus target price of $97.00.

 Prestige Consumer Healthcare Stock Performance

-Prestige Consumer Healthcare (NYSE:PBH – Get Free Report) last announced its earnings results on Thursday, February 8th.
-The company reported $1.06 EPS for the quarter, topping the consensus estimate of $1.04 by $0.02.
-The business had revenue of $282.74 million during the quarter, compared to the consensus estimate of $280.25 million.
-Prestige Consumer Healthcare had a negative net margin of 7.11% and a positive return on equity of 14.09%.
-Prestige Consumer Healthcare’s revenue was up 2.6% compared to the same quarter last year.
-During the same quarter in the previous year, the firm posted $1.04 EPS.
-As a group, sell-side analysts anticipate that Prestige Consumer Healthcare will post 4.33 EPS for the current year.
+Prestige Consumer Healthcare (NYSE:PBH – Get Free Report) last issued its quarterly earnings results on Thursday, February 8th.
+The company reported $1.06 EPS for the quarter, topping analysts’ consensus estimates of $1.04 by $0.02.
+The business had revenue of $282.74 million during the quarter, compared to analysts’ expectations of $280.25 million.
+Prestige Consumer Healthcare had a positive return on equity of 14.09% and a negative net margin of 7.11%.
+The business’s quarterly revenue was up 2.6% on a year-over-year basis.
+During the same quarter in the prior year, the business posted $1.04 earnings per share.
+As a group, equities analysts anticipate that Prestige Consumer Healthcare will post 4.33 earnings per share for the current year.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Centiva Capital LP raised its stake in shares of Prestige Consumer Healthcare by 4.2% during the fourth quarter.
-Centiva Capital LP now owns 4,174 shares of the company’s stock valued at $261,000 after acquiring an additional 167 shares during the last quarter.
-Great West Life Assurance Co.
-Can raised its stake in shares of Prestige Consumer Healthcare by 0.6% during the first quarter.
-Great West Life Assurance Co.
-Can now owns 43,488 shares of the company’s stock valued at $2,362,000 after acquiring an additional 241 shares during the last quarter.
-Mercer Global Advisors Inc. ADV raised its stake in shares of Prestige Consumer Healthcare by 4.7% during the third quarter.
-Mercer Global Advisors Inc. ADV now owns 5,466 shares of the company’s stock valued at $313,000 after acquiring an additional 247 shares during the last quarter.
-Franklin Resources Inc. raised its stake in shares of Prestige Consumer Healthcare by 3.0% during the first quarter.
-Franklin Resources Inc. now owns 8,736 shares of the company’s stock valued at $547,000 after acquiring an additional 251 shares during the last quarter.
-Finally, Captrust Financial Advisors increased its position in shares of Prestige Consumer Healthcare by 9.1% during the second quarter.
-Captrust Financial Advisors now owns 3,011 shares of the company’s stock worth $177,000 after buying an additional 252 shares during the period.
-Institutional investors own 99.95% of the company’s stock.
+Institutional investors have recently made changes to their positions in the business.
+BlackRock Inc. grew its holdings in Prestige Consumer Healthcare by 12.4% during the 1st quarter.
+BlackRock Inc. now owns 9,115,718 shares of the company’s stock valued at $482,584,000 after buying an additional 1,004,337 shares in the last quarter.
+Vanguard Group Inc. grew its holdings in Prestige Consumer Healthcare by 0.6% during the 3rd quarter.
+Vanguard Group Inc. now owns 5,647,622 shares of the company’s stock valued at $281,421,000 after buying an additional 32,646 shares in the last quarter.
+Dimensional Fund Advisors LP grew its holdings in Prestige Consumer Healthcare by 0.4% during the 1st quarter.
+Dimensional Fund Advisors LP now owns 3,448,246 shares of the company’s stock valued at $182,552,000 after buying an additional 12,790 shares in the last quarter.
+Macquarie Group Ltd. grew its holdings in Prestige Consumer Healthcare by 39.6% during the 1st quarter.
+Macquarie Group Ltd. now owns 2,753,431 shares of the company’s stock valued at $172,447,000 after buying an additional 781,431 shares in the last quarter.
+Finally, State Street Corp grew its holdings in Prestige Consumer Healthcare by 1.2% during the 3rd quarter.
+State Street Corp now owns 1,944,342 shares of the company’s stock valued at $96,887,000 after buying an additional 22,886 shares in the last quarter.
+Hedge funds and other institutional investors own 99.95% of the company’s stock.

 Prestige Consumer Healthcare Inc, together with its subsidiaries, develops, manufactures, markets, distributes, and sells over-the-counter (OTC) health and personal care products in the United States and internationally.
 The company operates in two segments, North American OTC Healthcare and International OTC Healthcare.